 Dr. Hunting received her bachelor's degree from Vanderbilt University, her master's degree in the history of decorative arts and design from the Cooper-Hewitt National Design Museum/Parsons School of Design, and her doctorate from the City University of New York's Graduate Center.
 She is now an independent scholar and architectural historian working in New York City.

-Admission to this event is free for HFW members and $25 for guests.
+Admission to this event is free for HFW members and $25 for all others.
 This is one of several HFW events planned for the month of September in celebration of Preservation is the Art of the City.